crashoverride777/swifty-ads/README.md

 Some other articles say it will completly shut down.
 Other articles say it will shut down but relaunch using an automated services to host ads.

 I am not sure if you can still submit apps or what will happen to the APIs.
-So for now I included the original project with iAds and another one without iAds.
 In the future when I am 100% sure what will happen with iAds I will include another 3rd party ad provider (most likely RevMob and/or Chartboost) https://developer.apple.com/news/?id=01152016a&1452895272

 # iAds, AdMob and CustomAds Helper